 Empowering & educating the individuals

-From the point of view of the average individual, wellness is not affordable.
-People can’t afford therapy or expensive wellness retreats.
-Even if wellness services were affordable (or subsidized), we can’t educate wellness professionals fast enough to support a 10bn global community anyway.
-We will always need professionals to help with the 20% special cases, but individuals who learn and engage with evidence based wellness practices in supportive communities can bring 80% of the wellness.
+For the average individual, wellness is not affordable.
+People can’t afford therapy or expensive wellness courses.
+Insurance companies don't yet cover wellness services.
+Even if wellness services were affordable or subsidized, we can’t educate wellness professionals fast enough to support a 10 billion global community anyway.
+We will always need professionals to help with the 20% special cases, but individuals who learn and engage with evidence based wellness practices in supportive communities can bring by themselves the remaining 80% of the wellness.

 We can no longer and sit around and wait for wellness solutions to be given to us.
 It is our responsibility to bring more wellness to our own lives and those around us.
 We need to, and we can, learn how to take action on wellness.